the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-github-actions.md

 alt: A gif showing where you can find GitHub Actions template in your Github repo.
 ---
 ```
-You can chose any of these starter workflows and customise it further.
-An explantions for vocabs used within the workflow is described in later section.
+You can choose any of these starter workflows and customise them further.
+An explanation for building blocks within the workflow is described in a later section.

 #### 2- Using libraries-specific templates.

-Github Action template is not the only starter kit available, there are libraries-specific templates for the languageof interest.
-For ecample,
+Github Action template is not the only starter kit available; there are libraries-specific templates for the language of interest.
+For example,

 <!-- (I'll explain each vocab separately using diagrams made with adobe illustrator) -->